 People

-The Environmental Geopolitics Research Group (EGRG) is meant to be a common place for graduate students interested in the intersection between critical social science approaches and perspectives and the study of environmental conflict and violence.
-Our lab is comprised of undergraduate, Master’s as well as Ph.D. students working around the world.
+The Critical Environmental Geopolitics Research Group (CEGRG) is meant to be a shared place for graduate students interested in the intersection between critical social science approaches and perspectives and the study of environmental conflict and violence.
+Our lab comprises undergraduate, Master’s, and Ph.D. students working around the world.

-The lab group meets on a bi-weekly basis to discuss term papers, thesis ideas, proposal and grant writing, and other issues that are meant to be beneficial for all students.
+The lab group meets bi-weekly to discuss term papers, thesis ideas, proposal and grant writing, and other issues that are meant to benefit all students.

 Faculty